 Making it easier for people to walk and cycle

-The migration from legacy GIS solutions to Esri’s ArcGIS platform has completely transformed the way that the charity Sustrans uses GIS and stimulated innovative new ways of working.
+The migration from legacy GIS solutions to Esri’s ArcGIS has completely transformed the way that the charity Sustrans uses GIS and stimulated innovative new ways of working.
 In the first twelve months alone, employees created over 400 new GIS solutions, apps and web maps that are now helping Sustrans to achieve its mission to make it easier for people to walk and cycle.

 Project teams identify, plan and implement new strategic projects using a range of ArcGIS tools